commsor/titanoboa/README.md

 [![Demo](https://img.shields.io/badge/has-demo-green.svg)](https://www.titanoboa.io/demo.html)

 ## Synopsis
+Titanoboa makes complex integrations and workflows easy.

-Titanoboa is fully distributed, highly scalable and fault tolerant workflow orchestration platform.
+It is a fully distributed, highly scalable and fault tolerant workflow orchestration platform.
 It employs hybrid iPaaS concepts and runs on the JVM.
 You can run it on-premises or in a cloud.